Islam in Algeria: French colonization

 In 1830, the French conquered Algiers.
-Their attempts to rule the rest of the country met stiff opposition, often religiously inspired: the Sufi warrior Amir Abd al-Qadir was particularly notable for his campaign to keep the French out.
-Even after his defeat, rebellions continued to be mounted until at least 1870, notably that of Cheikh Mokrani; again, a religious motivation was notable in most, though not all, of these.
+Their attempts to rule the rest of the country met stiff opposition, often religiously inspired; the Sufi warrior Amir Abd al-Qadir was particularly notable for his campaign to keep the French out.
+Even after his defeat, rebellions continued to be mounted until at least 1870, notably that of Sheikh Mokrani; again, a religious motivation was notable in most, though not all, of these.

 Soon after arriving in Algeria, the French colonial regime set about undermining traditional Muslim Algerian culture.
 By French law Muslims could not hold public meetings, carry firearms, or leave their homes or villages without permission.
-Legally, they were French subjects, but to become French citizens, with full rights, they had to renounce Islamic law.
+Legally, they were French subjects, but to become French citizens—with full rights—they had to renounce Islamic law.
 Few did so.
 The land of Islamic charitable trusts (habus) was regarded as government property and confiscated.
-Much of the network of traditional Qur'anic schools and zaouias - regarded with suspicion as centers of potential resistance - collapsed, and the literacy rate fell.
+Much of the network of traditional Quranic schools and zawiyas—regarded with suspicion as centers of potential resistance—collapsed, and the literacy rate fell.

-However, the emergence of the religious scholar and reformer Abdelhamid Ben Badis would go some way to reversing these trends.
+However, the emergence of the religious scholar and reformer Abdel-Hamid ibn Badis would go some way to reversing these trends.
 Beginning in the 1910s, he preached against the traditional marabouts and the saint cults, they believed in voodoo dolls, and urged the importance of Arabic and Islamic education; his disciples founded an extensive network of schools, and rapidly brought the saint cults into widespread disrepute, making Algerian Islam substantially more orthodox.

-The discrimination against Islam led it to be a strong element of the resistance movement to the French in the Algerian War of Independence.
-The independence fighters were termed moudjahidine - practicers of jihad - and its fallen are called chouhada, martyrs, despite the revolution's avowed socialism; even during the revolution, the FLN made symbolic efforts to impose Islamic principles, such as banning wine and prostitution.
+The discrimination against Islam led it to be a strong element of the resistance movement to the French in the Algerian war of independence.
+The independence fighters were termed moudjahidine practicers of jihad—and its fallen are called chouhada ("martyrs") despite the revolution's avowed socialism; even during the revolution, the FLN made symbolic efforts to impose Islamic principles, such as banning wine and prostitution.